What is self-insurance?

 Life insurance is designed to provide your loved ones with a financial cushion should you pass away, but a traditional life insurance policy may not be the right choice for everyone.
 Some people choose to self-insure for their life insurance, setting aside money throughout their life that will be left to their loved ones.

 There are a lot of factors to consider when it comes to your life insurance, whether you choose to self-insure or purchase a traditional policy.
 The amount of money you’ll want to leave behind will vary based on your family’s situation.
-A few things to consider are whether you are the primary source of income in your household, if you care for someone with a disability, and the amount of debt you owe.
+A few things to consider are whether you are the primary source of income in your household, if you care for someone with a disability and the amount of debt you owe.
 You’ll want to ensure you save up enough to cover your funeral expenses, replace your salary for your loved ones, pay off debts or leave behind a financial gift.

 Is self-insurance right for you?

+Now that we’ve answered the question ‘can you self-insure your car or house?’, the more important question to focus on is, should you?
 Generally, a self-insurance plan is best for those with a large pool of readily available assets and exposure to minimal risk.
 For example, an individual who has significant savings and no debt may choose self-insurance if paying high premiums to insure against the possibility of an unlikely, costly event doesn’t appeal to them.
 Or a family with a second home may choose to self-insure the second residence, knowing it could sit vacant while they save up for necessary repairs.

-Advantages of self-insurance
+Advantages of self-insurance | Risks of self-insurance |

-Self-insurance, like many financial decisions, is multifaceted and depends on a number of factors.
+Self-insurance is multifaceted and depends on a number of factors.
 While it may be a good decision for some, it likely does not fit with all scenarios.
 If you are unsure if self-insurance is right for you, talking to a financial advisor may be beneficial.

 Frequently asked questions